 Put yourself in the customers’ shoes.
 How will your software fit into their day?
 What are they doing while using it and around the time they’re using it?
 What will it be like to learn, use, and update the software?
 How likely do they already know how to use something like this software?

 Some of these answers are left to your imagination and some you can get from listening to feedback.
 You can speed things up and make the process more controllable by asking people to test the service and its website.
 You can get people you know to test it and let you know what it’s like and you can hire people to do this.
 Guide the customer.
 Don’t just offer them your service, no matter how simple it seems, and let them go.
 You can offer tutorials in the software or provide help on the website, or both.
 Demos are also quite popular.

 Don’t Price Too Low

-Don’t think you have to come up with a price that will please everyone.
+Don’t think you have to find a price that will please everyone.
 That’s not possible.
-Settle on a price that less than 20% of your potential customers will object to.
+Settle at a price that less than 20% of your potential customers will object to.

 Don’t Go It Alone

-No one person can possibly have all the skills and expertise needed to launch and maintain a business.
+No person can have all the skills and expertise needed to launch and maintain a business.
 Ask for help from people you know who have useful skillsets or hire help.
-Today, hiring help doesn’t have to mean paying for someone fulltime.
-You can hire experts as you need them for certain services and to overcome obstacles.
+Today, hiring help doesn’t have to mean paying for someone full-time.
+You can hire experts as you need them for certain services and overcome obstacles.